aimmac23/selenium-video-node/ADDITIONAL_FEATURES.md

 ### com.aimmac23.hub.videostorage.CloudS3VideoStore

 Uploads videos to [Amazon Simple Cloud Storage](https://aws.amazon.com/s3).
-This plugin is useful in a Grid architecture.
-If you have set up multiple nodes managed by a central Hub then you need to solve the problem of storing videos in a centralized way.
+Note that the uploaded videos are set to be publicly-readable, unless the AWS bucket has more specific access control permissions applied.

 To use this storage you will need to create an S3 bucket and a set of [IAM credentials](https://aws.amazon.com/iam/) to be able to upload files to it.